-Reach out to your Local FireSmart Representative (LFR) and inform them that your community is interested in becoming FireSmart
+Reach out to your Local FireSmart Representative (LFR) and inform them that your neighbourhood is interested in becoming FireSmart.

-Have your Community Champion(s) and/or Local FireSmart Representative recruit others from your community to create a FireSmart Board.
-The Board can be made up of homeowners, Community Champions, fire professionals or anyone that is interested in improving the wildfire resiliency of your neighbourhood.
+Have your Neighbourhood Champions(s) and/or LFR recruit others from your neighbourhood to create a FireSmart Committee.
+The Committee can be made up of homeowners, Neighbourhood champions, fire professionals or anyone that is interested in improving the wildfire resiliency of your neighbourhood.
 The committee is led by the Neighbourhood Champion(s).